-Costs vary depending whether you qualify for the free Government Funded vaccine consumable, however the most you will be out of pocket is \$20 to purchase the vaccine from us.
-A \$16.95 consult fee also applies for each patient, however Medicare will rebate this cost back to you in full.
+Costs vary depending on whether you qualify for the free Government Funded vaccine consumable, however the most you will be out of pocket is \$22 if you need to purchase the vaccine from us if you don't meet the government criteria.

+A \$17.20 consult fee also applies for each patient, however Medicare will rebate this cost back to you in full.
 Check our website or talk to one of the team for more information.